Cost of LivingUpdated May 2026

 How does Cheyenne compare to other west cities?

-Among western cities in our database, Cheyenne ranks on the higher end for cost of living.
+Among western cities in our database, Cheyenne ranks as one of the more affordable options for cost of living.
 Nearby alternatives include Fort Collins and Laramie.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect cost of living costs in Cheyenne?